philcrump/pi-sdn/README.md

     sudo /home/pi/pi-sdn n x

-*   'n' is the GPIO Number on which pi-sdn will trigger shutdown on a Rising Edge
+*   Substitute 'n' for the GPIO Number on which pi-sdn will trigger shutdown when it sees a Rising Edge.
+    *    This GPIO will be configured with the BCM's internal pulldown resistor (~50KOhm), so a button can be directly connected between this pin and 3.3V.
-*   'x' is the optional GPIO Number on which pi-sdn will output constant 3.3V
+*   Substitue or remove 'x' for the optional GPIO Number on which pi-sdn will output constant 3.3V during runtime.
-    *    A complete shutdown can be detected by a transition to High-Z on this pin.
+    *    A complete shutdown can be detected by a transition to High-Z, or lack of sourced current, on this pin.
-    *    A pull-down resistor or LED can be used to cause a Falling Edge on complete shutdown.
+    *    An external pull-down resistor or LED can be used to cause a Falling Edge on complete shutdown.

 ### GPIO Number